csinchok/chipy-fcc-presentation/PITCHME.md

 ---

-## Who am I?
+## This is not a data science presentation

 - Not a data scientist |

-- Pretty much just a web developer |
+- I used some pretty simple tools |

-- Boy howdy, I am bad at pandas |
+- Boy howdy, I am bad at Pandas |

 Note:
 Most people in this room could do something similar.